 By Angelica Michelle-Fimbres Garcia

-Central to understanding Multiple Sclerosis is the network of blood vessels in the brain involved in isolating the brain from the bloodstream, known as the blood-brain barrier.
+Central to understanding Multiple Sclerosis and developing a more effective Multiple Sclerosis treatment is the network of blood vessels in the brain involved in isolating the brain from the bloodstream, known as the blood-brain barrier.
 Multiple Sclerosis is an autoimmune disease that results in the degradation of myelin sheaths surrounding central nervous system axons.
 In Multiple Sclerosis and other neuroinflammatory disorders, immune cells make it through the blood-brain barrier and attack healthy nervous tissue.
 Therefore, searching for solutions to a dysfunctional blood-brain barrier could illuminate potential treatment for a range of conditions such as Multiple Sclerosis, Alzheimer’s disease, and stroke that otherwise have poor outcomes.

 Surprisingly, researchers are looking for answers in LXRa and LXRb receptors, which are highly concentrated in the liver but also found on the lining of the blood-brain barrier.
 These receptors typically stimulate the transcription of DNA into RNA and have been found to decrease neuroinflammation in past studies.
 Researchers from a recent study set out to find how the LXRa and LXRb receptors would affect the blood-brain barrier under neuroinflammatory conditions similar to what occurs in cases of Multiple Sclerosis.